OdysLam/clyell/_posts/2020/2020-11-15-Migrating-from-Nodebb-to-Discourse.md

 # Migrating from Nodebb to Discourse

+In this blog post I note some interesting things that I discovered during the migration of the [Netdata Community](https://community.netdata.cloud) from Nodebb to Discourse.
+I encountered an interesting bug and I had to deviate a bit from the ["official" instructions](https://meta.discourse.org/t/importing-nodebb-mongodb-to-discourse/126553/11), thus I thought it would be interesting to write some notes and share them.

+Random stranger in the internet, I hope that this blog post saves you some time.

 # Some background

 When I joined Netdata in early August, we had just released our forum, based on Nodebb.